aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 <a name="stats"></a>
 ## Statistics Gathering

-Statistics are gathered using SysFS.
-Each EDMA queue has a SysFS entry (i.e. /dev/edmaX_queueY will have /sys/edma/edmaX_queueY), and all the stats will be under that SysFS entry.
+Statistics are gathered using sysfs.
+Each EDMA queue has a sysfs entry (i.e. /dev/edmaX_queueY will have /sys/edma/edmaX_queueY), and all the stats will be under that sysfs entry.

 To see what available stats for a specific EDMA queue, simply run: